Bird & Bird (London)

 The firm's reputation was forged by its stellar IP practice and it continues to operate at the cutting edge of the field, fighting it out with likes of Bristows and Taylor Wessing for the best cases.
 It’s also amongst the market leaders for telecoms, IT and life sciences deals.
 Clients include BskyB, HSBC, Yahoo!, Nokia and Associated Newspapers.
 Bird & Bird tends to focus more on the technology and telecoms aspects of the TMT market, but it does have a flourishing sports practice and a smaller but well-respected sponsorship and film finance department.
 Developing other practices as well as its core strengths in TMT has seen significant growth in its corporate group, and the firm is now 60% transactional based and 40% contentious.

 The most noticeable feature of the firm's progress over the last few years has been its international expansion.
-It's added a humongous 36 partners in the last year It now has more than 20 offices across Europe and Asia and over 1,000 fee earners, with over two-thirds of them based outside the UK.
-In 2008 alone the firm merged with Fennica Attorneys in Helsinki, launched Indian and Central European practices and merged with aviation, construction and utilities specialists Lane & Partners in London.
+It now has more than 20 offices across Europe, Asia and Australia just under 1,000 fee earners, with over two-thirds of them based outside the UK.
+Potted history of 2birds growth: in 2008 the firm merged with Fennica Attorneys in Helsinki, launched Indian and Central European practices and merged with aviation, construction and utilities specialists Lane & Partners in London.
 In 2009 it spread its wings again and launched an alliance with Beijing boutique Xiang Kung Law Firm - to increase its dispute resolution muscle in China.
-And last year it merged with Denmark's Bender von Haller Dragsted, and signed co-operation agreements with Swiss firm BCCC Advocats and Australian firm Truman Hoyle.
+It then merged with Denmark's Bender von Haller Dragsted and signed co-operation agreements with Swiss firm BCCC Advocats and Australian firm Truman Hoyle.
+Other co-operation agreements followed: in China again (with Beijing-based Lawjay Partners), in Korea (Seoul-based Hwang Mok & Park), Turkey (IT and telecoms boutique BTS & Partners) and Malaysia (Tay & Partners).
+Then, in 2013/14 it merged with Truman Hoyle.
+Phew.

 The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey.
-It won in 2008 and came 2nd place in the most recent with an impressive overall score of 86%.
+It last won back in 2008, but always places well: most recently, it came 2nd in the 2014 survey and 3rd in 2015 with an impressive overall score of 82%.
 It received effusive praise from lawyers and staff at all levels.
 The social life at 2Birds is seen as pretty terrific, with "lots of opportunities to legitimately get away from the desk

 " and a "work life balance as great as the social life